-Although at least 21 different serum proteins have thus far been identified as part of the classical complement pathway, one can look at it as a pathway that is primarily activated by either IgG or IgM binding to an antigen and involves 11 major serum protein components.
+Although at least 21 different serum proteins have thus far been identified as part of the classical complement pathway, one can look at it as a pathway that is primarily initiated by either IgG or IgM binding (not IgE or IgA) to an antigen and involves 11 major serum protein components.

-IgG and IgM are classes of antibody molecules that will be discussed in greater detail in Unit 3, but as mentioned previously, one of the major defenses against microbes is the immune defenses' production of antibody molecules against that microbe.
+IgG and IgM are classes of antibody molecules, as mentioned previously, one of the major defenses against microbes is the immune defenses' (Figure1) production of antibody molecules against that microbe.
 The "tips" of the antibody (the Fab portion have shapes that are complementary to epitopes - portions of microbial proteins and glycoproteins found on the surface of the microbe.
 The Fc portion of IgG and IgM can activate the classical complement pathway by enabling the first enzyme in the pathway, C1, to assemble.

 The reactions are as follows: